rollulus/kafka-streams-plumber/README.md

     plumber.sh -i plumber-undesired -o plumber-desired -p demo.properties -l demo.lua -d avro -s avro=demo.avsc

 Optionally, you can give Plumber a bunch of inputs and a bunch of expected outputs.
-Prior to start the streaming job, it checks that given these inputs the provided logic yields these outputs.
+Prior to starting the streaming job, it checks that given these inputs the provided logic yields these outputs.
 If not, it will refuse to start.
-An example test is found [here](examples/demo.test.lua).
+An example test is found [here](./examples/demo/).

 Usage
 -----